sapegin/sapegin.me/src/content/blog/writing-on-ipad.md

 There are a few improvements over the Anne Pro 2:

-* The layout is very similar to Anne Pro 2, with the addition of actual arrow keys.
+- The layout is very similar to Anne Pro 2, with the addition of actual arrow keys.
-* It’s very light for a mechanical keyboard, only 455 g.
+- It’s very light for a mechanical keyboard, only 455 g.

 Some things could have been better though:

-* The right Shift is very narrow, which makes it hard to target when touch typing but you can get used to it eventually.
+- The right Shift is very narrow, which makes it hard to target when touch typing but you can get used to it eventually.
-* The right Alt and Control are missing.
+- The right Alt and Control are missing.
-* There aren’t many alternative keycaps for it, so personalization options are a bit limited.
+- There aren’t many alternative keycaps for it, so personalization options are a bit limited.
-* The sound isn’t as good as on normal-profile keyboards.
+- The sound isn’t as good as on normal-profile keyboards.
+- The silicon feet are constantly ungluing, and I had to glue them with super glue after I lost one of them (luckily, it comes with some spares).
+- It forgets the RGB lights settings after about a week, no matter how you set them: on the keyboard itself or using the app.
-* [Software](https://nuphy.com/pages/nuphy-console) to customize the keyboard is for Windows only (this was fixed in the [Air60 V2](https://nuphy.com/collections/keyboards/products/air60-v2)).
+- [Software](https://nuphy.com/pages/nuphy-console) to customize the keyboard is for Windows only.
 It’s also very limited, and I wasn’t able to change the behavior of the Escape key (the same way I did for Anne Pro 2), so I need to press the Fn key every time I need to type `~`, or `ё`, which is quite often.

+The newer version, [Air60 V2](https://nuphy.com/collections/keyboards/products/air60-v2), possibly fixes some of the issues.

 **Tip:** I always switch Control and Command on my keyboards because I prefer the Windows-like experience of Ctrl+C/Ctrl+V and other shortcuts.